imgbot/Imgbot/Docs/contributing.md

 ### Tests

-Imgbot uses VSTest with NSubstitue to manage unit testing of the logic within the Imgbot codebase.
+To manage unit testing of the logic within the Imgbot codebase, Imgbot uses VSTest with NSubstitue.
 The tests live in the Test directory.
-Please do your best to add tests as new features or logic are added so we can keep Imgbot running smoothly.
+Add tests as new features or logic are added so we can keep Imgbot running smoothly. :)
-:)